Explicit approximations of option prices via Malliavin calculus in a general stochastic volatility framework: Introduction

-this has been tackled by \citet{IGa}. \end{itemize} The purpose of this paper is to extend the methodology utilised in these aforementioned papers to that of pricing under the Verhulst model, as well as developing an associated fast calibration scheme.
-In fact, we will deduce that our expansion methodology can be easily adapted to volatility processes with arbitrary drift and diffusion coefficients that satisfy some regularity conditions (given in \Cref{assregA} and \Cref{assregB}).
-Additionally, we will present the explicit approximation formula for the price of a put option in this general framework.
-The sections are organised as follows: \begin{itemize} \item \Cref{sec:prelims3} details some preliminary calculations.
+\begin{itemize} \item \Cref{sec:prelims3} details some preliminary calculations.
 First, we reparameterise the volatility process in terms of a small perturbation parameter, obtaining the process $\left (V_t^{(\vep)} \right )$.
-Then, we rewrite the expression for the price of a put option by utilising the mixing solution. \item In \Cref{sec:expprocedure3} we implement our expansion procedure.
+Then, we rewrite the expression for the price of a put option using the mixing solution formulation. \item In \Cref{sec:expprocedure3} we implement our expansion procedure.
 Namely, we combine a Taylor expansion of a Black-Scholes formula with a small vol-of-vol expansion of the function $\vep \mapsto V_t^{(\vep)}$ and its variants.
 This gives a second-order approximation to the price of a put option. \item \Cref{sec:explicitprice3} is dedicated to the explicit calculation of terms induced by our expansion procedure from \Cref{expansionprocedure}.
-In particular, we utilise Malliavin calculus techniques in order to reduce the corresponding terms down into expressions which are in terms of certain iterated integral operators. \item In \Cref{sec:erroranalysis3} we present the explicit form for the error in our expansion methodology.
-In particular, we provide sufficient ingredients in order to obtain a meaningful bound on the error term. \item \Cref{sec:fastcal3} is dedicated to the study of the iterated integral operators in terms of which our approximation formulas are expressed, albeit under the assumption of piecewise-constant parameters.
-We deduce that under this assumption, our approximation formulas are closed-form.
-Moreover, this allows us to establish a fast calibration scheme. \item \Cref{sec:numerical3} is dedicated to a numerical sensitivity analysis of our put option approximation formula in the Verhulst model. \end{itemize} \begin{remark} In this article, the phrase `explicit expression' will be used to refer to expressions that can be represented mathematically with an equation that does not involve the subject.
-The word `closed-form' will be used to describe an explicit expression which only involves elementary functions, and does not involve complicated infinite sums or complicated integrals.
-For example, let $g$ be a function with no known closed-form anti-derivative and let
+In particular, we utilise Malliavin calculus techniques in order to reduce the corresponding terms down into iterated integral expressions. \item In \Cref{sec:erroranalysis3} we present an explicit form for the error of our expansion methodology.
+In particular, we bound the error term in terms of moments of functionals of the underlying volatility process. \item \Cref{sec:fastcal3} computes the iterated integral operators in closed-form under the assumption of piecewise-constant parameters.
+This makes our pricing formulas closed-form, and allows us to establish a fast calibration scheme. \item \Cref{sec:numerical3} is dedicated to a numerical sensitivity analysis of our put option approximation formula in the Stochastic Verhulst model. \item In \Cref{appen:sabr} we examine the classical SABR model, and quickly demonstrate that our closed-form approximation formula works well in this familiar model. \end{itemize} \Crefrange{appen:mixingsol}{append:expprice} contain various technical results and complex calculations required for this article.